thetrueduck420/HexaBoot/README.md

 you must code the os yourself, or get one from github like freeRTOS in addition, you can also add my PIgrade repo, which is linux for arduino its specifically built for this filesystem and bootloader

+feel free to add issues if you have any, id love to answer, it makes me feel pretty damn smart